thesamuelbaah/Samuel-Baah/README.md

 - 🌱 I’m currently learning **At Impelia Campus Profesional**

-- 🗨️ Ask me about life goals, [technology develpment, and books!](technology develpment, and books!)
+- 🗨️ Ask me about life goals,technology develpment, and books!

 - 🤝 I'm looking for help **with the people whoa has best experience in using python programming and AI**